angelammmm/Dynamic-Website-Hosting-On-AWS/README.md

 Leave the rest as default once you have created your application load balancer.
 To test that you have created the auto scalling group correctly.
 You can terminate our EC2 instances Web Server AZ1 and Web Server AZ2.
 With our balancer it will have created two more instances to take its place with the name “ASG-Webserver”.
 And our instances will automatically grow or decrease when needed automatically with our website pre confirgured.

 Congratulations you have finished this project!

-Glossary

-DNS-Next we will want to enable DNS hostname (Domain Name Service) in order to translate IP addresses into site names.
-For example instead of having to type Amazons IP address to get to the website we would just enter the Amazon.com and automatically get routed to the website.

-Route Table- Is a set of rules, known as routes that determines were network traffic gets directed.
-Each VPC (Virtual Private Cloud) is associated with a route table that controls the flow of traffic between subnets.

-Public Subnet-Is a subnet associated with a route table that has a subnet to an internet gateway.
-This connects your VPC to the internet for example if a subnet is set to 10.0.0.0 then it can be accessed by the internet if it does not have a public IP then it is unavailable to those who try to access it from the internet.

-Private Subnet- A private subnet that is routed to a route table without an internet gateway.
-Is not able to be accessed through the internet.
-And cannot reach out to the internet without administrator intervention.
-For enterprise companies it is critical that they are using private subnets to hold sensitive information such as app information and servers.

-VPC (Virtual Private Cloud)- Is a virtual private network that is dedicated to designated cloud space that is isolated to hold specified EC2 instances, subnets, gateways and associated security groups.

-Security Groups- Acts as a firewall that allows you to specify what traffic is allowed in and out of your VPC.
-You can specify which ports you have open or closed to allow for inbound or outbound traffic.

-RDS-Amazon Relational Database Service (Amazon RDS) is a collection of managed services that makes it simple to set up, operate, and scale databases in the cloud.
-You can choose from popular databases such as MySQL.

-S3 Buckets- Amazon S3 is an object storage service that stores data as objects within buckets.
-An object is a file and any metadata that describes the file.
-A bucket is a container for objects.

-Load Balancer- handles incoming requests from users for information and other services.
-They sit between the servers that handle those requests and the internet.
-Once a request is received, the load balancer first determines which server in a pool is available and online and then routes the request to that server.
-Network Load Balancers and Classic Load Balancers are used to route TCP (or Layer 4) traffic.

-Application Load Balancer- The application load balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.
-This increases the availability of your application.

-Route 53- Is Amazon Workspace’s built in Domain Name System used to register a Domain Name and DNS Routing.

-Auto Scaling- AWS Auto Scaling monitors your applications and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.
-For example if your application receives an influx of data auto scaling will adjust your storage size to handle the data the same applies if your application has a drop in data.